 Below we have listed some of types of computer repair services there is.

 Removing viruses, malware, adware or spyware

 This problem is very common and usually takes place when you have entered a fishy website, received a dodgy email , have just generally viewed your social profile (entering your computer through an advertisement on the page) or have visited a website that displays ads.

 It can also happen by installing software which as a bonus installs adware along with it.
 Sometimes they can just pass through into your computer when you aren’t even doing anything by entering an insecure area of your computer.

 This type of service will need the technician to stop the malicious software from running and then to analyse the damage.
 If need be the damage will need to be fixed and security bolstered to prevent future issues.

 A computer consists of several parts that are paramount to the running of the system, if for some reason one of these parts fail to operate properly or stop working completely there will be a problem running the computer correctly or at all.

-A computer technician can diagnose the faulty hardware and take the proper precautions on how to repair or place that problematic part.
-Technicians can also replace laptop LCD/LED screens that are cracked, pixelating or completely dead as well as replacing laptop keyboards that have stopped working or are unresponsive.
+A computer technician can diagnose the faulty hardware and take the proper precautions on how to repair or replace that problematic part.

-- Motherboard (Mainboard that connects all the parts together) – The motherboard has various chips attached to it which are important to the functioning of the parts which include; north and south bridge chipsets, BIOS and onboard graphics chip.
+- Motherboard / Logic Board (Mainboard that connects all the parts together) – The motherboard has various chips attached to it which are important to the functioning of the parts which include; north and south bridge chipsets, BIOS and onboard graphics chip.